vovagorodok/chess_peripheral_protocol/README.md

 ```
 c) move a5b6
 ```

-## Promote
-Command name is `promote`.
 Central and peripheral send moves with promotion.
 ```
 p) move a7a8q
 c) ok
 ```

+## Promote
+Command name is `promote`.
-Cantral will promote instead peripheral if peripheral is not smart enough.
+Cantral will promote instead peripheral if peripheral can't distinquish promotion.
 ```
 p) move a7a8
 c) promote a7a8n